-This book will be published by Austin Macauley in June, 2018 and book signing will take place at the Hawton Mediaeval Fair on Sunday, 8th July and on Sunday 15th July at the Newark Book Fair.
+This book was published by Austin Macauley in June, 2018 and the first book signiGNS took place at the Hawton Mediaeval Fair on Sunday, 8th July and on Sunday 15th July at the Newark Book Fair.
 The cover is from a painting by Ann Sowerby and can

 be seen on many national and international websites - there are no other 'watermeadow mysteries' on the web.
 This is a murder mystery as well as a historical drama, and it will not take most who know those who come to Hawton Church much detective work to identify